 Use soap and water to clean the flooring, begin by vacuuming the floor to remove loose dust and dirt.
-Then, damp mop Figure 15-6: Kitchen cabinetry the floor with a cleaning solution consisting of any standard cleaning solution.
+Then, damp mop the floor with a cleaning solution consisting of any standard cleaning solution.
 The mop should be damp, but not dripping.
 Feel free to use soap-based cleaners, scouring powders, steel wool, abrasive cleaners, wax, or polish on the ceramic floor as this floor is impervious to these cleaning agents.

-To remove stubborn spots like shoe polish, oil, tar, markers, scuffs, and the like, use a household sol-vent or nail-polish remover on those spots then wipe those treated areas with a damp cloth.
+To remove stubborn spots like shoe polish, oil, tar, markers, scuffs, and the like, use a household solvent or nail-polish remover on those spots then wipe those treated areas with a damp cloth.
 To remove chocolate, grease, juice, or wine, use warm water and any off-the-shelf abrasive cleaner.
 To remove candle wax or chewing gum, carefully scrape off when the material has hardened.
-For further tips, please see the manufacturer's information sheet in your Tiffin Motorhomes Owners In-formation Package.
+For further tips, please see the manufacturer's information sheet in your Tiffin Motorhomes Owners Information Package.